mminutoli/preempt-experimental-setup/README.rst

 installation, the experimental setup won't compile our plots.
 If you decide to install R, beaware that our R scripts will install the missing packages.
 Therefore:

 - Don't remove :code:`-j1` the first time you run the build command.
-- Grab a book and your favourite caffeinated beverage after you run the build command.
-It will take a while.
+- Once you run the build command, go grab a book and your favorite caffeinated
+  beverage: it will take a while.

 Contacts
 ========